HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 - Roam: All guards are free to patrol and resume their regular duties.
 They should not provide protection to anyone.
 - Optional: A maximum of one guard per PC+ member is allowed.
 HSPS personnel are not obligated to protect the individual.
 - Protect: Up to two guards must protect PC+ members at all times until instructed to switch to Roam or Optional status.
-*If there are fueling Warhead, FFD in E-mode, Pre-Meltdown or Pre-Stall, or 1+ CF on the server, HSPS personnel will automatically be in Roam and must respond to events immediately.*
+*If it's Code Orange or above or 1+ CF is on the server, HSPS personnel will automatically be in Roam and must respond to events immediately.*

 During protection:
 - No employees should approach the Pre-command+ member (later referred to as VIP), shine lights at VIP or any other HSPS personnel.
 A single warning to back off is permitted; if the warning is ignored, you are authorized to terminate the individual.
 - Employees who jump onto HSPS personnel or VIPs are to be terminated on sight.